 This method, using pulleys to exert greater force on a load so it can be lifted more easily, was first developed by the ancient Greeks and Egyptians.Close

 Cranes work in many different areas and no lift is identical to previous ones.
-Therefore, the crane has to be able to meet the needs of each and every lift it is been used for.
+Therefore, the crane has to be able to meet the needs of each and every lift it is being used for.

 Lifting heights and working radius change every time, so operators have the ability to change the boom configuration to meet the requirement of every lift.Close